Who receives a life insurance policy if the beneficiary has passed away?

 Answer:

-If the Beneficiary of a life insurance policy dies before the insured, and there is no alternate beneficiary, the proceeds of the insurance policy are paid to the estate.
-One exception would be where the Will provides who is to receive the proceeds of the policy but the proceeds would still be paid to the estate first.
+If the beneficiary of a life insurance policy dies before the insured and there is no alternate beneficiary, the policy proceeds go to the estate of the deceased beneficiary.
+An exception exists if the will specifies who should receive the proceeds, but they would still be paid to the estate first.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.